ettomatic/organised-exchange/README.md

 - [ ] Sync directly from Emacs
 - [ ] A Docker image
 - [ ] Make the Zoom link optional
+- [ ] If there's interest make it more configurable

 ## Contributing